Qi-tchi/LyonParallel/_build/default/README.md

   - The union of $h_{R'L}$ for all $R'\in D(R,X)$ must be an edge-injective graph homomorphism.
   - Node-injective required if $X$ has isolated nodes.
 - Rule-set $\mathbb{X}$ is constrained to be a singleton.
+- The tool systematically evaluates every subgraph of the left-hand-side graphs in the rewriting rules.

 **Usage:**